italia/spid-cie-oidc-django/README.md

 and can be used, inherited, and integrated into other projects.

 A project is a service configuration that integrates one or more applications.
-In this repository we have three example projects for demo purpose:
+In this repository we have three example projects:

  - federation_authority
  - relying_party
  - provider

+> Federation Authority loads all the applications for development needs, acting as both authority, RP and OP.
+This allows us to make a demo by starting a single service.

+relying party and provider are examples that only integrate __spid_cie_oidc.entity__ and __spid_cie_oidc.provider__ or __.relying_party__.

 Read the [setup documentation](docs/SETUP.md) to get started.